Skip to main content

 Post-TRT or Fertility-Stimulating Protocols for Men

-For men who have discontinued TRT or are actively trying to conceive, a specialized protocol aims to reactivate and optimize the body’s and spermatogenesis.
+For men who have discontinued TRT or are actively trying to conceive, a specialized protocol aims to reactivate and optimize the body’s natural testosterone production and spermatogenesis.
 Exogenous testosterone administration can suppress the HPG axis, making it challenging for the body to resume normal function immediately after cessation.
 This protocol focuses on stimulating the testes and pituitary gland.

 The protocol typically includes a combination of agents: